 What are some good Bible studies for first-timers?

 Over the years, I’ve come to realize that God’s Word was meant to be understood by regular people, just like us.
 It’s not meant to confuse us!
-If you have a Bible, a desire to learn, and the Holy Spirit working in you, you can begin by simply opening up your Bible.
+If you have a Bible, a desire to learn, and the Holy Spirit working in you, begin by simply opening up your Bible… you don’t need to buy any Bible studies.
 I have a master’s degree, but I didn’t need it to begin studying the Bible.
 I didn’t need any degrees or special classes to get started, and you don’t either.
 Simply use the Bible and other tools mentioned in this article, and let the word begin to take root in your heart.
+God will illuminate His Word to you!

 Final Thoughts: What Is the Best Way to Study the Bible?